StopTheDesert x FAB L’Style Vienna Gathering Calls for Global Action Against Desertification

 Desertification is often associated with distant regions, but speakers stressed that the problem affects far more of the world than many realise.

-Elias, who co-founded the organisation with Lynette Perkner and Ryan from the Philippines, explained that the movement was built on the understanding that environmental damage does not respect borders.
+Elias Grove, who co-founded the organisation with Lynette Penkner and Ryan Valencia from the Philippines, explained that the movement was built on the understanding that environmental damage does not respect borders.

 The fact that I am from Denmark or Ryan is from the Philippines does not really matter,” Elias told the audience.
 “Desertification does not know borders.
 It happens almost everywhere.
 Large parts of the United States are threatened; it is happening in southern Italy and Spain, and even here in Austria glaciers are receding.